Featuring Gerhard Rempel, with commentary by Lewis Loflin

 He conveyed the power of intellect to his generation, but also saw the limitations of reason.
 Reason was, after all, a poor instrument, but it was the only weapon that raised man above the animals.
 He believed in the argument from design or "first cause."
 But this no longer sufficed Diderot and Hume.

 Voltaire accepted the classical ideal of the brotherhood of man and the universal morality of man.
-He was essentially a humanist--the greatest humanist of the Enlightenment.
+He was essentially a humanist—the greatest humanist of the Enlightenment.
 He had not the depth of David Hume or Immanuel Kant, but they could not have done his work.
 Voltaire had only one absolute value: the human race.

 The central theme of the Enlightenment is the effort to humanize religion.
 All philosophes rejected original sin.
 Here Pascal became a problem for them.
-For Pascal used their method of analytic logic to prove the existence of original sin and the utter inability of the unaided human reason o solve the problem without accepting the authority of faith.
+For Pascal used their method of analytic logic to prove the existence of original sin and the utter inability of the unaided human reason to solve the problem without accepting the authority of faith.

 How do you explain the "double nature" of mankind?
 It becomes intelligible only through the doctrine of the fall of man.
 Pascal haunted Voltaire all his life.
 The cruel laughter of the Candide could not suppress the problem of evil.

 In the upshot he accepted Pascal's analysis of human nature.
-By becoming an agnostic he became prisoner of Pascal's argument--reason without faith ends in skepticism.
+By becoming an agnostic he became prisoner of Pascal's argument—reason without faith ends in skepticism.

 Rousseau had a more original solution to Pascal's problem.
 In his two discourses he painted a picture of depravity of society that would have delighted Pascal.

 If he accepted degeneration how was he to explain radical evil?
-He discovered a new agent of degeneration--the "fall of man"--not god or individual man but society.
+He discovered a new agent of degeneration—the "fall of man"—not god or individual man but society.
 Thus salvation comes through the social contract.

 Man must save himself.
 In social justice is the meaning of life.
 It was neither a theological or metaphysical solution but a modern solution.